espetro/sparkler/README.md

   > Start the app, and press `Start` button on the Master tab.
 To stop it, press `Finish`.
 You can see the executors (jobs) and workers connected at [http://localhost:8080/](http://localhost:8080/).
   >
-  > The master Spark's URL will be written on the upper field
+  > The master Spark's URL will be written on the upper field.